Injecting Falsehoods: Adversarial Man-in-the-Middle Attacks Undermining Factual Recall in LLMs: Experiments

 \textbf{Uncertainty metrics.} To assess the robustness of model responses, we track their uncertainty levels.
 For a given input sequence $x$ and parameters $\theta$, an autoregressive language model produces an output sequence $y = [y_1,...,y_T]$, where $T$ denotes the sequence length.
-To measure the model's uncertainty, we use entropy -- Eq.~\eqref{eq:entropy} -- and perplexity -- Eq.~\eqref{eq:ppl} \cite{chen2024inside}.
+To measure the model's uncertainty, we use entropy -- \Cref{eq:entropy} -- and perplexity -- \Cref{eq:ppl} \cite{chen2024inside}.
 We calculate entropy for each token by examining the top-$k$ most probable tokens at each position $t$.
-Since $k$ is limited at 10 from the OpenAI API, for fairness purposes, we decide to apply the same constraint to HuggingFace APIs as well.
-For this reason, we globally choose $k=10$ instead of $k=|V|$ where $|V|$ is the vocabulary size.
-Additionally, we report the probability of the generated tokens, averaged across all tokens in the answer, as per Eq.~\eqref{eq:probability}.
+Since $k$ is limited to 10 from the OpenAI API, for fairness purposes, we decide to apply the same constraint to HuggingFace APIs as well.
+For this reason, we choose $k=10$ globally rather than $k=|V|$, where $|V|$ is the vocabulary size.
+Additionally, we report the probability of the generated tokens, averaged across all tokens in the answer, as per~\Cref{eq:probability}.

 Using multiple uncertainty metrics helps us capture various facets of the model's confidence.
 Entropy reflects token-level uncertainty by evaluating multiple token options at each position, while perplexity and probability deliver a broader, sentence-level view by averaging over-the-top-1 token choices across the entire sequence.
 This complementary approach ensures a robust assessment of the models' behavior under \OUR.